juanicolasc/leon/README.md

 ## TO DO

-Ther's a lot of things to do here, for instance:
+There's a lot of things to do here, for instance:

 * create a variant model for increase precision on inventory.
 * add the remain configuration of devise to send emails.